 });

-Step 7: Get token
+Step 7: Get a token

 After deploying the Firebase Cloud Functions, here we get a Token by calling the client API methods of Firebase Cloud Functions: